The Special Programs Department offers numerous programs and classes to serve students with special needs.

 In a BSI class, students with disabilities may receive instruction on a full-day or part-day basis from special education teacher(s) and related service personnel.
 Integration from the self-contained class into regular aspects of the school curriculum is available and achieved according to the student's strengths or needs and as specified in the IEP.

 The BSI class is initially a more restrictive learning environment for students with serious emotional or behavior disorders manifested through. . .

 - and the display of such behavior over a long period of time

 The typical positive behavior interventions used in less restrictive environments have not been effective with students placed by ARD/IEP committees in BSI classes.
 Therefore, each student in the program has a specially designed Behavior Intervention Plan (BIP), which has been constructed with input from psychological services staff.

 Dyslexia classes are offered for students identified with dyslexia, either through special education or through Section 504 of the Rehabilitation Act of 1973.
 Instruction at the elementary and middle school level is done through pull-outs.
-Instruction at the junior high and high school replaces the regular reading class or may be in addition to a regular reading class if taken as an elective.
+Instruction at the junior high and high school may replace the regular reading class or be in addition to a regular reading class if taken as an elective.